thexdesk/hashtag-protocol/hashtag-docs/docs/essentials/protocol-overview.md

 ## Surfacing Tagging & Market Data

-The Minting and tagging transactions are captured by the Hashtag Subgraph hosted on The Graph.
-This permits querying Hashtag data in extremely efficient and targeted ways.
+The Minting and tagging transactions are captured by the Hashtag Protocol Subgraph hosted on The Graph.
+This permits querying Hashtag Protocol data in extremely efficient and targeted ways.

 More details coming soon.

 ## Hashtag Token Auction

-To ensure fair and accurate pricing of newly minted `HASHTAG`, we intend to utilize an auction.
-Whether we utilize a third party auction platform (eg.
-OpenSea) or develop our own is TBD in [Phase 2](/essentials/roadmap.html#phase-2-platform-promotion).
+To ensure fair and accurate pricing of newly minted `HASHTAG`, we will utilize an auction.
+Whether we utilize a third party auction platform (eg. OpenSea) or develop our own is TBD in [Phase 2](/essentials/roadmap.html#phase-2-platform-promotion).

 At this point, we believe it would be advantageous to develop our own for